Bruno Betancor

-Bruno Emanuel Betancor Baeza (born 18 December 2003) is a Uruguayan professional footballer who plays as a striker for Uruguayan Segunda División club Rentistas on loan from Peñarol.
+Bruno Emanuel Betancor Baeza (18 December 2003 – 22 July 2026) was a Uruguayan professional footballer who played as a forward.

-Club career
+Career

-As a child, Betancor played baby fútbol for club Siete Estrellas from Maroñas neighbourhood, Montevideo, alongside Ignacio Sosa.
+As a child, Betancor played baby fútbol for club Siete Estrellas from the Maroñas neighbourhood, Montevideo, alongside Ignacio Sosa.
 A product of Fénix, Betancor joined the Peñarol under-19 team in June 2022 and made his professional debut the next year in the Uruguayan Primera División match against Liverpool on 25 March.

 In 2024, Betancor moved to Chile and signed on loan with Chilean Primera División club Everton de Viña del Mar on a deal for a year with an option to buy.

+His last club was Deportivo Italiano.

-Personal life
+Personal life and death

-In his identity document, his surname was written Bentancor, but he has stated it is really Betancor.
+In his identity document, his surname was written Bentancor but he stated it was really Betancor.

+Betancor died in the early hours of 22 July 2026, due to cardiorespiratory arrest.
+He was 22.